yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 I want machine-readable API specifications (like OpenAPI/Swagger) that are automatically validated against the actual implementation, so that I can trust the documentation is accurate and generate reliable client code without wasting time on integration bugs caused by outdated specs".

-Your project plan must include at least 4 essential or desirable user stories.
-You suggest that you should have no less than 10-12 conditions of satisfaction and your essential COS be twice the number of desirable COS.
+Your project plan must include at least 3 essential or desirable user stories.
+We suggest that you should have no less than 10-12 conditions of satisfaction and your essential COS be twice the number of desirable COS.
+You should also include a few extension COS in case you need to negotiate a replacement feature or if you can complete extra work.
 Your problem statement and description of user stories and conditions of satisfaction should be between 4-6 pages.
 Your testable behaviors should be between 2-4 pages.

 The user stories must be numbered (1,2,3,4) and each the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.